durantschoon/dot_files/README.md

 ln -si ~/dot_files/.aliases ~/
 </pre>

-## Create a file to decide to load home or work dot files
+## Create a file to decide to load home or work aliases

 At home
 <pre>